Anne Jennings MClin Sci, BPC Registered Adult Psychoanalytic Psychotherapist

 £75 for an initial assessment meeting [up to 90 mins]

-A reduced fee may be offered if this would enable someone to attend a greater number of sessions per week.
-Please feel welcome to ask about this.
+A reduced fee may be offered if this would enable someone to attend more frequent sessions each week.

 I offer training psychotherapies for some psychodynamic counselling and psychotherapy organisations.